-The GLA was given Royal Assent on 14 May 2014 and is expected to come into effect in early September 2014.
-The Gambling Commission has said that it will start to consider applications for continuation licences two months after Royal Assent (see "Transitional Arrangements" below).
+The GLA was given Royal Assent on 14 May 2014 and is expected to come into effect on 1 October 2014.
+The Gambling Commission has opened the application window for those eligible for continuation licences and this will be open until the 16 September 2014 (see "Transitional Arrangements" below).